Dobermann

 Frequently Asked Questions

-Are Dobermanns good family dogs?
+Are Dobermanns good with children?

-Do Dobermanns need a lot of exercise?
+Do Dobermanns bark a lot?

 What health problems do Dobermanns have?